-- Keep your module to "must haves" and test test test them before game play.
-Keep
+Keep your module to "must haves" and test test test them before game play.

-- If you have a player with slow computer and/or internet have them reduce the frame
+If you have a player with slow computer and/or internet have them reduce the frame

-rate of their game (see core settings) as well remove the little player cursors from the map.
+rate of their game (see core settings) as well remove the little player cursors from

-- Do not use the built in Audio Visual features.
+Do not use the built in Audio Visual features.
 Use Discord or Zoom type products.
-They are
+They

-- Choose your S3 provider carefully.
+Choose your S3 provider carefully.
 You do get what you pay for.
 Also only use your S3

 bucket for larger files. (> 10 megs) They are not designed for many smaller files.
-So large

-- When adding modules to your world, make sure you test them throughly.
+When adding modules to your world, make sure you test them throughly.
 Add them one at

 a time and test each one as you go.
-The developer console in your browser (F12) will show you
+The developer console in your browser (F12) will

-them.
+modules and test them.
 All modules run in the clients browsers.
 This means also that

 Our credit card provider is Stripe.com